Sakshamv06/GitHub_Documentation/GitHub.md

 #### Training

 **GitHub's web-based educational programs**
-GitHub offers live trainings with a hands-on, project-based approach for those who love the command line and those who don't.
+GitHub offers live training with a hands-on, project-based approach for those who love the command line and those who don't.

 **Training for your company**
 GitHub offers in-person classes taught by highly-experienced educators.
 [Contact us](https://github.com/services/#contact) to ask your training-related questions.